MarcelGarus/server/blog/draft compact-structs.md

 </script>
 ```

-If we place such a struct at an address that is a multiple of 8, the b field will also be at an address that is a multiple of 8, so we can load the `mar:Int` directly into a register.
+If we place such a `mar:Foo` at an address that is a multiple of 8, the `mar:b` field will also be at an address that is a multiple of 8, so we can load the `mar:Int` directly into a register.
-Note that the C compiler doesn't just add padding after the `mar:a` field, but also after `mar:c`, so that if you have an array of these structs, all of them are aligned to 8 bytes.
+Note that the C compiler doesn't just add padding after the `mar:a` field, but also after `mar:c`, so that if you have an array of `mar:Foo`s, all of them are aligned to 8 bytes.

 Other languages enable more compact layouts.
 For example, the Rust language gives no guarantees about the order of fields in memory (unless you use a special annotation, `rust:#[repr(C)]`).